tokencolour/tokencolour.github.io/_posts/2017-05-20-GSoC-2017-with-RTEMS.md

 files for each bsp that contain an expected statistic for the tests, shall help the cause.
-Hence, this statistic can be compared with the current number of failed tests and help determine if the BSP has regressed against a change in rtems (or the test results in RTEMS need updating.)5.
-The present console support in the back end of rtems-tester is given by termios​.
+Hence, this statistic can be compared with the current number of failed tests and help determine if the BSP has regressed against a change in rtems (or the test results in RTEMS need updating.)
+5. The present console support in the back end of rtems-tester is given by termios​.
 This python library does not work on Windows​ .
 Hence, my goal is to integrate PySerial​​ so that the benefits of it being a cross-platform tool help support consoles on both Windows and Unix.